Friday, February 14, 2025

 Crispin & Porter (in Miami) A lot of fun pitching business with the creative imaginations of Chuck Porter and Alex Bogusky and maybe the hottest creative shop in America.

 Tinsley Advertising – I founnd myself at an agency I had first contacted while in college.
-Jim Flannagan and Sandy Tinseley still there.
+Jim Flannagan and Sandy Tinsley still there.

 TBWA – (St. Louis) I managed two stops at top agencies in St. Louis.
 After I left I managed to land a project with Prairie Farms (Ice Cream TV Spot) with Lloyd Wolfe and agency creative team.